Serquigny

 Serquigny ([sɛʁkiɲi]) is a commune of the Eure department in Normandy in northern France.

 It lies on the rail line from Cherbourg to Paris.
 In the village there is a privately owned manor house called Chateau de Maubuisson.

+Geography

+The commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.